 - 2 different fan speed options

-- Has a night light indicator
+- Night light indicator

-- Has a safety thermal cut out
+- Has a safety thermal cut

 - ISI Marked device